-As part of HonorHealth’s commitment to improving the delivery of care for patients with serious or life-threatening injuries, the HonorHealth Research Institute conducts extensive trauma research.
+As part of HonorHealth’s commitment to improving the delivery of care for patients with serious or life-threatening injuries, the HonorHealth Research and Innovation Institute conducts extensive trauma research.

-The Institute's Trauma Research program brings together multidisciplinary teams, including scientists, emergency physicians, trauma surgeons, nurses and respiratory care professionals, to conduct trauma research.
+The Institute's Trauma Research program brings together in-depth teams, including scientists, emergency physicians, trauma surgeons, nurses and respiratory care professionals, to conduct trauma research.

-Studies are conducted at HonorHealth Scottsdale Osborn Medical Center, John C. Lincoln Medical Centers and Deer Valley Medical Center, which are Level 1 trauma centers accredited by the American College of Surgeons.
+Studies are conducted at HonorHealth Scottsdale Osborn Medical Center, John C. Lincoln Medical Center and Deer Valley Medical Center, which are Level 1 trauma centers accredited by the American College of Surgeons.